 Create a topic and subscription, which includes specifying the endpoint to which the Pub/Sub server should send requests:

-gcloud beta pubsub topics create YOUR_TOPIC_NAME gcloud beta pubsub subscriptions create YOUR_SUBSCRIPTION_NAME \ --topic YOUR_TOPIC_NAME \ --push-endpoint \ https://YOUR_APP_ID.appspot.com/pubsub/push?token=YOUR_TOKEN \ --ack-deadline 10
+gcloud pubsub topics create YOUR_TOPIC_NAME gcloud pubsub subscriptions create YOUR_SUBSCRIPTION_NAME \ --topic YOUR_TOPIC_NAME \ --push-endpoint \ https://YOUR_PROJECT_ID.appspot.com/pubsub/push?token=YOUR_TOKEN \ --ack-deadline 10

-YOUR_TOKENwith a secret random token.
-The push endpoint uses this to verify requests.
+YOUR_TOKEN with a secret random token.
+The push endpoint uses this

-app.yamlto set the environment variables for your topic and verification token:
+app.yaml file to set the environment variables for your topic

 mvn clean package